Barry Soper: Rid the world of the horror found along the cyber highway

 With Donald Trump in the White House, America will be even more reluctant than ever to take any notice of impositions that may come out of Paris, particularly on its companies.

-And even without Trump, the law there is quite specific when it comes to safeguards around the Internet's freedom of expression.
+And even without Trump, the law there is quite specific when it comes to safeguards around the internet's freedom of expression.

-Not long after the birth of the Internet the Communications Decency Act came into force there which essentially says providers and users of an interactive computer service can't be treated as the publisher or speaker of any information provided by another content provider.
+Not long after the birth of the internet the Communications Decency Act came into force there which essentially says providers and users of an interactive computer service can't be treated as the publisher or speaker of any information provided by another content provider.

 In other words the social media platform owners and users can't be held responsible.